Stan. S. Katz

 Archives

-In Recognition of his efforts to Highlight the Legacy of Great Leaders who Strove for Peace and Fought Against Racism, Author/Historian Dr. Stan S. Katz was nominated for the Dr. Martin Luther King, Jr., Community Service Award
+For Highlighting the Legacy of Great Leaders who Strove for Peace & Democracy and Fought Against Racism, Author/Historian Dr. Stan S. Katz was nominated for the Dr. Martin Luther King, Jr., Community Service Award

-February 13, 2023 by Stan S. Katz 4 Comments
+February 13, 2023 by Stan S. Katz 6 Comments

 Dear Friends,

-Being Black History Month and recently Abraham Lincoln’s Birthday, I thought it would be the right moment to share this illustrated article which honors the memories of significant Black, Asian, and Caucasian individuals from the past, who creatively and peacefully utilized intercultural exchange of art, music, education, and diplomacy as well as working through the political and legal systems to improve race relations – Racism and international disrespect of one another has often been a catalyst towards greater conflict, so gaining new insights from the past may well provide answers for dealing with our more challenging political/military issues of today.
+Here is an illustrated article which honors the memories of significant Black, Asian, and Caucasian historical figures who creatively and peacefully utilized the intercultural exchange of art, music, education, and diplomacy as well as working through the political and legal systems to improve race relations – International disrespect and racism has often been a catalyst towards conflict.
+By gaining new insights from history, we discover better answers for dealing with our challenging issues of today.
 Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: Anti-Asian Racism, Anti-Black Racism, Beatriz “Bea” Palmer, Black History, Black History Month, Black Supreme Court Judge, Captain Lakyra Pharms, Carolyn Rossell, Colonel Mashbir, Colonel Mashbir Archives, Diplomacy of Peace, Dr. Katz, Dr. King Community Prayer Breakfast, Dr. Martin Luther King, Dr. Martin Luther King Jr. Community Service Award, Eleanor Juanita Evans, FDR, Gary Rossell, History of the NAACP, Japan History, Jean Rossell, Joseph Farmer, Margery Pierce, Mayor Esther Sanchez, MiraCosta College, MiraCosta College Service Learning, MLK Day, Mrs. Karen Williams Graham, NSDC NAACP, Oceanside, Operation HOPE” - North County San Diego, Peace Diplomacy, President Lyndon B. Johnson, Prince Iyemasa Tokugawa, Prince Iyesato Tokugawa, Prince Iyesato Tokugawa Archives, Prince Tokugawa, Representative John Lewis, Representative Mike Levin, Rossell African-American History Awareness Museum, Satia O. Austin, Senator Catherine Blakespear, Stan S. Katz, Stan S. Katz archives, Stan S. Katz blog, Stan S. Katz nominated for Dr. Martin Luther King Jr. Community Service Award, The art of diplomacy, The Art of Diplomacy biography, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, Thurgood Marshall, U.S.-Japan History, US Congressman Mike Levin, US Supreme Court
+Filed Under: Tokugawa Archives Tagged With: Anti-Asian Racism, Anti-Black Racism, Beatriz “Bea” Palmer, Black History, Black History Month, Black Supreme Court Judge, Captain Lakyra Pharms, Carolyn Rossell, Colonel Mashbir, Colonel Mashbir Archives, Diplomacy of Peace, Dr. Katz, Dr. King Community Prayer Breakfast, Dr. Martin Luther King, Dr. Martin Luther King Jr. Community Service Award, Eleanor Juanita Evans, Emperor Hirohito, FDR, Gary Rossell, History of the NAACP, Japan History, Jean Rossell, Joseph Farmer, Margery Pierce, Mayor Esther Sanchez, MiraCosta College, MiraCosta College Service Learning, MLK Day, Mrs. Karen Williams Graham, NSDC NAACP, Oceanside, Operation HOPE” - North County San Diego, Peace Diplomacy, President Lyndon B. Johnson, Prince Iyemasa Tokugawa, Prince Iyesato Tokugawa, Prince Iyesato Tokugawa Archives, Prince Tokugawa, Representative John Lewis, Representative Mike Levin, Rossell African-American History Awareness Museum, Satia O. Austin, Senator Catherine Blakespear, Stan S. Katz, Stan S. Katz archives, Stan S. Katz blog, Stan S. Katz nominated for Dr. Martin Luther King Jr. Community Service Award, Takashi Komatsu, The art of diplomacy, The Art of Diplomacy biography, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, Thurgood Marshall, U.S.-Japan History, US Congressman Mike Levin, US Supreme Court

-During the 1920s, Prince Tokugawa incorporated Lincoln Essay Writing Contests into all Japanese Public Schools and Colleges to Fight Racism and Honor the Values of President Abraham Lincoln.
+Prince Tokugawa during the 1920s and 1930s incorporated Lincoln Essay Writing Contests into all Japanese Public Schools and Colleges to Combat Racism while Honoring the Humanitarian Values of President Abraham Lincoln.

 February 8, 2021 by Stan S. Katz Leave a Comment